 Inability or unwillingness to change!

 Those employees that resist change and cannot adapt typically sabotage a planning exercise with change implications.
-In psychology, the concept of resistance to change refers to people experiencing an emotional anxiety caused by the prospect of a transformation or change that is taking place.
+In psychology, the concept of resistance to change refers to people experiencing emotional anxiety caused by the prospect of a transformation or change that is taking place.

 The view that strategic plan initiatives are nothing more than top management’s ‘wish list’ is often recognized by a lack of an effective formal organizational structure, process and/or governance.
 If there is no formal follow-up with designated employees for strategic plan implementation deliverables, how serious is the strategic planning?